Homemade Coffee Creamer with Almond Milk

 Start with the basic recipe.
 Master it.
 Then experiment with flavors until you find your perfect morning companion.
 Your gut, your wallet, and your taste buds will thank you.

-And hey, if this doesn't work out, you can always go back to your chemical cocktail
+And hey, if this doesn't work out, you can always go back to your chemical cocktail—but I'm betting you won't want to.

 Comments